 Khadija Kothia, BA History

-The total vote count reached 529, with 332 students voting against the boycott, 172 for, and 25 abstentions.
+Voting was held both on-campus and online between 10 and 14 January 2019.
+The total vote count reached 529, with 332 students voting against the boycott, 172 supporting a boycott, and 25 abstentions.

 Image Credits: Khadija Kothia